No graph state is preparable in quantum networks with bipartite sources and no classical communication: Results

+The above fact can be proven by using the decomposition of the state in LOSR network \eqref{eq_rho}, taking out the sum over $\lambda$ out of the trace, and then tracing out the parties where $B$ and $C$ act trivially.

-\section{Main results}
+\subsection{Main results}

-Let us now move on to the main results of our work that no graph state can be generated in quantum networks with bipartite sources.
-We begin by presenting the key ingredients of our approach, which at its core is highly inspired by the recent work \cite{hansenne2021quantum}.
-The proof hinges on reaching a contradiction with the following inequality (see Appendix \ref{app_sqr} for a proof and Appendix \ref{app_bound_Ad} for an alternative approach).
+Let us now move on to the main results of our work, namely that no graph state can be generated in quantum networks with bipartite sources.
+We begin by presenting the key ingredients of our approach, which is inspired by the recent work \cite{hansenne2021quantum}.
+The main idea of the proof is to show that the assumption that a graph state can be generated in a network leads to the violation of a certain inequality that follows from the lemma below (see Supplementary Note \hyperref[app_sqr]{1} for a proof and Supplementary Note \hyperref[app_bound_Ad]{2} for an alternative approach).